sphinx-contrib/confluencebuilder/doc/configuration.rst

 confluence_link_suffix
 ~~~~~~~~~~~~~~~~~~~~~~

-The suffix name to use for for generated links to files.
-By default, all
+The suffix name to use for generated links to files.
+By default, all generated
-generated links will use the value defined by |confluence_file_suffix|_ (see
+links will use the value defined by |confluence_file_suffix|_ (see
 |confluence_link_transform|_).

 .. code-block:: python